aneall/AceSense/README.md

-# 🂡 AceSense: AR Poker Coach for Mentra Live Glasses
+# 🂡 AceSense: Wearable Agent for Augmented Card Gameplay with Mentra Live Glasses

 📍 **Mentra Live Hackathon @ Y Combinator in San Francisco ** — July 12–13, 2025
 🥇 **Best Project Use of Roboflow**